srenner/carfuino/README.md

 * TBD

 ## Vehicle dependencies
-* VSS input to Megasquirt (may require vehicle modifications)
+* VSS input to meguinance (either from Megasquirt CAN-BUS or direct connection)

 ## Megasquirt details
-* Uses Megasquirt's "Simplified Dash Broadcasting" as described in [this PDF](http://www.msextra.com/doc/pdf/Megasquirt_CAN_Broadcast.pdf).
+* If using Megasquirt CAN-BUS for speed input, uses Megasquirt's "Simplified Dash Broadcasting" as described in [this PDF](http://www.msextra.com/doc/pdf/Megasquirt_CAN_Broadcast.pdf).